stellar/js-stellar-sdk/DOCUMENTATION.md

 can be made on an account is called an "operation".
 Transactions are made up of one or more operations.
 Each operation will be applied in the order it is added to the tranasction.
 In js-stellar-lib, that order is chronologically as operations are added.
 Each operation is described below:

+* **Create Account** - Create an account with a given amount.
-* **Payment** - Send an amount to a destination account, optionally through a path.
+* **Payment** - Send an payment of a given currency to an existing destination account, optionally through a path.
-    XLM payments create the destination account if it does not exist
+* **Path Payment** - Sends a currency to a destination with using a different source currency.
 * **Create Offer** - Creates, updates, or deletes an offer for the account.
 * **Set Options** - Set or clear Account flags, set inflation destination, or add new signers.
 * **Change Trust** - Add or remove a trust line from one account to another.